UCBCFD/MLegS/docs/sample_programs/3d_vortical_flow.md

 - No log information is stored.

 Note that a non-zero *hyperviscous* dissipation term \\( - {\rm{HYPERVISC}} \cdot (-\nabla^2)^{({\rm{HYPERPOW}}/2)} \\), along with the *physical* dissipation term \\( {\rm{VISC}} \cdot \nabla^2 \\), is additionally taken into account.
 The hyperviscosity term does not represent physical dissipation but prevents numerical instability caused by high-frequency oscillations at small scales.
 It should remain minimal to avoid affecting the physical accuracy of the results.

+For a stability study, record the modal energy spectrum from the saved fields and check that the resolved inertial range is unchanged as the tail filter activates.
+The default controls are intentionally conservative and should be retuned with resolution and Reynolds number rather than used as a universal turbulence model.

 ## Animated Results